MarkStringerComedy/MarkStringerComedy.github.io/index.md

 What is occurring to me now is that I'm wondering what they want.

 The best joke of the night was an ISA/Isis pun.
 And again - I didn't get the name.

+### Joke No. 24

+It's always darkest just before the Dawn.
+That's what we say in my family.
+Because Dawn is huge.
+She blocks out the light.

 ### Joke No. 23 - Plasticity